Interplay of network structure and talent configuration on wealth dynamics: Model

-(i) When a lucky event occurs, a random number is generated from a uniform distribution between 0 and 1 (written as rand[0,1]).
-If it is smaller than the agent $i$'s talent $T_i$, its capital is increased by $r$ times, $C_i(t+1)=rC_i(t), \ \text{if rand}[0,1]<T_i$. (ii) When an unlucky event occurs, its capital is reduced by $1/r$ times: $C_i(t+1)= C_i(t)/r$. (iii) When nothing happened event occurs, its capital remains the same as before, $C_i(t+1)=C_i(t)$.
+As illustrated in Fig.~\ref{fig1-model}, the capital of each agent, $C$, can be updated by the following parameters: the capital multiplier $r(>1)$, and the event probabilities of lucky, unlucky, and nothing-happened events, $\{gp_g(T),b,1-gp_g(T)-b\}$, respectively, where $g+b\le 1$ and $p_g(T)=\min\{1,\max[T,0]\}$.
+The probability of winning capital for the lucky event, $gp_g(T)$, implies that for the agent with talent $T$, the probability to gain the capital $rC$ is proportional to the probability of a lucky event occurring and the probability that $\mbox{rand}[0,1]$ falls below $T$.
+In the discrete time update from $t$ to $t+1$, one of three events occurs to every agent: (1) For a lucky event, a random number is generated from a uniform distribution between 0 and 1 (written as $\mbox{rand}[0,1]$).
+If $\mbox{rand}[0,1]<T_i$, agent $i$'s capital is increased by $r$ times, $C_i(t+1)=rC_i(t)$.
+(2) For an unlucky event, its capital is reduced by $1/r$ times: $C_i(t+1)=C_i(t)/r$.
+(3) When nothing has happened, its capital remains the same as before, $C_i(t+1)=C_i(t)$.

-Since $r$ is a constant, the amount of capital per agent is determined by the number of times that it wins and loses the capital by rules (i) and (ii).
-Let $m$ and $n$ represent the number of times the agent wins and loses capital according to rules (i) and (ii), respectively ($m = 0, 1, ...$, $n = 0, 1, ...$), so that the capital level $L\equiv m-n$.
+Since $r$ is a constant, the amount of capital per agent is determined by the number of times for the agent to win and lose the capital by rules (1) and (2).
+Let $m$ and $n$ represent the number of times the agent wins and loses capital according to rules (1) and (2), respectively ($m=0,1,...$, $n=0,1,...$), so that the capital level $L\equiv m-n$.
 Then the amount of capital is equal to $C=C_0r^L$.
-The probability that an agent $i$ gains the capital is equal to (the probability of lucky event occurring) $\times$ (the probability that ${\rm rand}[0,1]$ falls below $T_i$).
-To sum up, the probability of winning capital is $gp_g(T)$, where $p_g(T)={\rm min}\{1, {\rm max}[T, 0]\}$, such that highly talented agents have more probability to seize their opportunities.
-The probability of an agent losing capital is simply equal to the probability of an unlucky event occurring $b$, and the probability of retaining capital is equal to $1-gp_g(T)-b$.

 The change of $L$ at each time step, $\Delta L$, can have a value among $\{-1, 0, 1\}$.
 However, the probability per each agent differs by the talent of agent.
-It can be considered as the ensemble of random walkers~\cite{simao2021talent} as shown in Fig.~\ref{fig1-model}.
-When talent $T$ is given, $\Delta L$ satisfies the following probability mass function:
+It can be considered as the ensemble of random walkers~\cite{simao2021talent} (see Fig.~\ref{fig1-model}).
+For the agent with talent $T$, $\Delta L$ satisfies the following probability mass function:

-As the discrete time $t$ elapses, the probability that an agent with talent $T$ has a the capital level $L=m-n$, obeys the trinomial series as follows: